Audi engine technology

 According to Audi:

-FSI® direct injection technology increases the torque and power of spark-ignition engines, makes them as much as 15 percent more economical and reduces exhaust emissions.
-In contrast to conventional intake manifold injection on conventional spark-ignition engines, FSI® engines inject fuel directly into the combustion chambers.
+FSI direct injection technology increases the torque and power of spark-ignition engines, makes them as much as 15 percent more economical, and reduces exhaust emissions.
+In contrast to conventional intake manifold injection on conventional spark-ignition engines, FSI engines inject fuel directly into the combustion chambers.
 This technology dispenses with the throttle plate.
-That ˜unthrottles the engine, reduces heat loss and thus increases output while reducing fuel consumption.
+That unthrottled the engine reduces heat loss, and thus increases output while reducing fuel consumption.

 The system uses two charge-air supply modes: stratified charge at partial load and homogeneous operation at full load.
-In the stratified charge mode, an combustible fuel-air mixture is only produced in a defined zone around the spark plug.
-The engine management electronics monitor engine load and adjust injection timing, pressure, quantity parameters as well as the air flow inside the cylinder via the air intake channel.
-At full load, FSI® increases compression as well as engine efficiency and performance.
+In the stratified charge mode, a combustible fuel-air mixture is only produced in a defined zone around the spark plug.
+The engine management electronics monitor engine load and adjust injection timing, pressure, quantity parameters as well as the airflow inside the cylinder via the air intake channel.
+At full load, FSI increases compression as well as engine efficiency and performance.